ashmasubedi0/Mann-Kendall-Trend-Test/README.md

 * Tau: Kendall Tau.
 * s: Mann-Kendal’s score
 * var_s: Variance S
-* slope: Sen slope
+* slope: Sen slope (used to assess the magnitude of meteorological parameters, which refers to how much an increase or reduction occurs each year.)
 * intercept: Intercept of Kendall-Theil Robust Line

 Here, the test trend shows there is an increasing trend in the maximum temperature data with a p-value less than 0.05 which means our null hypothesis is rejected and our alternative hypothesis is accepted.
 That is, there is a significant positive change in the trend in the last 28 years.
-The slope is 0.16.
+The sen slope is 0.16 meaning that the maximum temperature has increased by 0.16 degree per year.

 Using a similar code, the trend for minimum temperature and average temperature from 1992 to 2020 was also calculated.